Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Related work

-For the poisoned label backdoor attack, \cite{li2021backdoor} introduce an advanced composite backdoor attack algorithm that does not depend solely on the utilization of rare characters or phrases, which enhances its stealthiness. \cite{qi2021turn} propose a sememe-based word substitution method that cleverly poisons training samples. \cite{garg2020can} embed adversarial perturbations into the model weights, precisely modifying the model's parameters to implement backdoor attacks. \cite{maqsood2022backdoor} leverage adversarial training to control the robustness distance between poisoned and clean samples, making it more difficult to identify poisoned samples.
-To further improve the stealthiness of backdoor attacks, \cite{wallace2021concealed} propose an iterative updateable backdoor attack algorithm that implants backdoors into language models without explicitly embedding triggers. \cite{li2021hidden} utilize homographs as triggers, which have visually deceptive effects. \cite{qi2021hidden} use abstract syntactic structures as triggers, enhancing the quality of poisoned samples.
-Targeting the ChatGPT model~\citep{achiam2023gpt}, \cite{shi2023poster} design a reinforcement learning-based backdoor attack algorithm that injects triggers into the reward module, prompting the model to learn malicious responses. \cite{li2024chatgpt} use ChatGPT as an attack tool to generate high-quality poisoned samples.

-For the clean label backdoor attack, \cite{gupta2023adversarial} introduce an adversarial-based backdoor attack method that integrates adversarial perturbations into original samples, enhancing attack efficiency. \cite{gan2022triggerless} design a poisoned sample generation model based on genetic algorithms, ensuring that the labels of the poisoned samples are unchanged. \cite{chen2022kallima} synthesize poisoned samples in a mimesis-style manner. \cite{zhao2024taslp} leverage T5~\citep{raffel2020exploring} as the backbone to generate poisoned samples in a specified style, which is used as the trigger.
-Compared to poisoned label backdoor attacks, clean label backdoor attacks are inherently more complex and necessitate a greater number of poisoned samples.
-Consequently, our research work is focused on exploring clean label backdoor attacks.
+For the poisoned label backdoor attack, \citet{li2021backdoor} introduce an advanced composite backdoor attack algorithm that does not depend solely on the utilization of rare characters or phrases, which enhances its stealthiness. \citet{qi2021turn} propose a sememe-based word substitution method that cleverly poisons training samples. \citet{garg2020can} embed adversarial perturbations into the model weights, precisely modifying the model's parameters to implement backdoor attacks. \citet{maqsood2022backdoor} leverage adversarial training to control the robustness distance between poisoned and clean samples, making it more difficult to identify poisoned samples.
+To further improve the stealthiness of backdoor attacks, \citet{wallace2021concealed} propose an iterative updateable backdoor attack algorithm that implants backdoors into language models without explicitly embedding triggers. \citet{li2021hidden} utilize homographs as triggers, which have visually deceptive effects. \citet{qi2021hidden} use abstract syntactic structures as triggers, enhancing the quality of poisoned samples.
+Targeting the ChatGPT model, \citet{shi2023poster} design a reinforcement learning-based backdoor attack algorithm that injects triggers into the reward module, prompting the model to learn malicious responses. \citet{li2024chatgpt} use ChatGPT as an attack tool to generate high-quality poisoned samples.
+For the clean label backdoor attack, \citet{gupta2023adversarial} introduce an adversarial-based backdoor attack method that integrates adversarial perturbations into original samples, enhancing attack efficiency. \citet{gan2022triggerless} design a poisoned sample generation model based on genetic algorithms, ensuring that the labels of the poisoned samples are unchanged. \citet{chen2022kallima} synthesize poisoned samples in a mimesis-style manner. \citet{zhao2024taslp} leverage T5 as the backbone to generate poisoned samples in a specified style, which is used as the trigger.